bekk/bekk-christmas/post/thecloud/uffizzi-app-platform.md

 <img src="https://github.com/nordineb/Uffizzi-demo/blob/main/images/buildpacks.png?raw=true" alt="build-log" width="600"/>

-Uffizzi watches our Github repository and automatically builds and deploys changes immediatly.
+Uffizzi watches our Github repository and automatically builds and deploys changes immediately.
 It worked very well for my simple application, but there is little debugging possibilities.
 Alternatively, Uffizzy can monitor a Dockerhub account and automatically deploy new images.

 # Custom Domain

 Uffizzi is one of the few platforms that offer custom domains + SSL as a part of its free offering.
-It's always annoying to have to use Cloudflare or AWS Cloudfront on top of a website just to solve that problems.
+It's always annoying to have to use Cloudflare or AWS Cloudfront on top of a website just to solve that problem.

 # Conclusion

-Overall, Uffizzi provides a great experience for those who just want to run a web application without handling all the cloud infrastructure around.The free environment is fully functional and even provides custom domains with SSL.
+Overall, Uffizzi provides a great experience for those who just want to run a web application without handling all the cloud infrastructure around.
+The free environment is fully functional and even provides custom domains with SSL.
 Give it a try if you are looking for a zero ops platform for your application.

 # 👋